MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/plan/planning-security-accounts.md

 - Monitoring and collecting Windows Management Instrumentation (WMI) data.
 - Running actions such as scripts or batches.

 The account that a MonitoringHost.exe process runs as is called the action account.
 MonitoringHost.exe is the process that runs these actions by using the credentials that are specified in the action account.
 A new instance of MonitoringHost.exe is created for each account.
 The action account for the MonitoringHost.exe process running on an agent is called the Agent Action Account.
 The action account used by the MonitoringHost.exe process on a management server is called the Management Server Action account.
 The action account used by the MonitoringHost.exe process on a gateway server is called the Gateway Server Action Account.
+On all management servers in the management group, it is recommended to grant this account local administrative rights unless least-privileged access is required by your organizations IT security policy.

 Unless an action has been associated with a Run As profile, the credentials that are used to perform the action will be those defined for the action account.
 For more information about Run As Accounts and Run As Profiles, see the section [Run As Accounts](planning-security-run-as-accounts-profiles.md).
 When an agent runs actions as either the default action account and/or Run As account(s), a new instance of MonitoringHost.exe is created for each account.

 When you install Operations Manager, you have the option of specifying either a domain account or using Local System.
 The more secure approach is to specify a domain account which allows you to select a user with the least amount of privileges necessary for your environment.

 You can use a low-privileged account for the agent’s action account.
-On computers running Windows Server 2008 R2, the account must have the following minimum privileges:
+On computers running Windows Server 2008 R2 or higher, the account must have the following minimum privileges:

 - Member of the local Users group
 - Member of the local Performance Monitor Users group